Linking Invariants for Valuations and Orderings on Fields

 \subsection{Contents of the present work}

 In this paper, we extend parts of Morishita's theory from the context of number fields to the context of \textsl{general fields} $F$ containing the roots of unity of order $q=p^s$, with $p$ prime.
 In this generalization, finite and infinite primes are replaced by discrete valuations and orderings, respectively, where the latter are considered only when $q=2$.
-The condition $p\ndiv|\Cl(F)|$ in the number field case is replaced by the condition that the maximal pro-$p$ Galois group $G_F(p)$ of $F$ is generated by all inertia groups of such valuations, as well as all its subgroups of order $2$ associated with orderings, when $q=2$.

-Morishita's invariants are closely related to the maximal pro-$p$ Galois group of the number $F$ that is unramified outside a given finite list of primes.
-In the general field context, we take a set $I$ of $n$ independent discrete valuations or orderings on $F$ (when $q=2$).
-Factoring $G_F(p)$ by its closed normal subgroup generated by the inertia subgroups of the valuations in $I$, or the $\dbZ/2$-subgroups corresponding to the orderings in $I$, we obtain a Galois group $G_{F,I}(p)$.
-For an additional discrete valuation $v=v_j$ (resp., an ordering $P=P_j$), we construct a \textsl{linking invariant} $[I,j]$ (see Section \ref{section on Kummer linking structures} for the indexing convention).
+Morishita's invariants are closely related to the maximal pro-$p$ Galois group of the number field $F$ that is unramified outside a given finite list of primes.
+In the general field context, we take a set $\widehat I$ of discrete valuations or orderings on $F$ (when $q=2$).
+Factoring $G_F(p)$ by its closed normal subgroup generated by the inertia subgroups of the discrete valuations not in $\widehat I$, and the $\dbZ/2$-subgroups corresponding to the orderings not in $\widehat I$, we obtain a Galois group $G_{F,{\widehat I}}(p)$.
+We further assume that this group is generated by the images of the inertia groups and $\dbZ/2$-subgroups corresponding to the valuations and orderings, respectively, in a subset $I$ of $\widehat I$ consisting of $n$ independent valuations and orderings (this is the analog of the condition $p\ndiv|\Cl(F)|$ in the number field case).
+For a discrete valuation $v=v_j$ (resp., an ordering $P=P_j$), with $j\not\in {\widehat I}$, we construct a \textsl{linking invariant} $[{\widehat I},I,j]$ (see Section \ref{section on Kummer linking structures} for the indexing convention).
 It is a pro-$p$ group homomorphism

-where $Z_j$ is a decomposition group (resp., a Galois group of a relative real closure) in $G_{F,I}(p)$ associated with $v$ (resp., $P$); see Section \ref{section on Kummer linking structures}.
-When properly interpreted, it contains the Legendre and R\'edei symbols as special cases (Section \ref{section on number fields}).
-As in the works of Milnor and Morishita, $[I,j]$ is defined only under the assumption that certain linking invariants for proper subsets of $I$ vanish.
+where $Z_j$ is a decomposition group (resp., a Galois group of a relative real closure) in $G_F(p)$ associated with $v$ (resp., $P$); see Section \ref{section on Kummer linking structures}.
+In the main examples, where $F=\dbQ$, we take $I$ to be a finite set of prime numbers and take $\widehat I$ to be this set together with the unique ordering on $\dbQ$.
+Then the linking invariant, when properly interpreted, contains the Legendre and R\'edei symbols as special cases (Section \ref{section on number fields}).
+As in the works of Milnor and Morishita, $[{\widehat I},I,j]$ is defined only under the assumption that certain linking invariants for proper subsets of $\widehat I$ and $I$ vanish.